-International Office To any one that into any stimulation of the standard stan International Office To ensure that international students are aware of and understand this policy and its requirements and provide guidance and, where requested, support to the student.
+, , International Office To ensure that international students are aware of and understand this policy and its requirements and provide guidance and, where requested, support to the student.
 Manager All Managers are required to forward a report quarterly to the Quality and Academic Unit summarising the Informal Complaints (either Academic or General) received and noting any trends and what actions have been taken.
 All Managers will ensure that their staff are aware of the complaints policy and process and receive appropriate guidance and support in the implementation of these.
 Quality Assurance To collate informal complaints and conduct a trend analysis.
 Coordinator Staff To take all Concerns, Informal Complaints seriously and respond in accordance with the processes outlined in this policy.
 To ensure that students are aware of this policy and related documentation, in particular the required forms and timelines.
 Students To raise Concerns, Informal Complaints in accordance with the processes detailed in this policy.
-Student Advisors (including To ensure that students are aware of and understand this policy and its International) requirements.
+Student Advisors To ensure that students are aware of and understand this policy and (including International) its requirements.